outovhush/revops-portfolio/README.md

 #### 👉 BPMN for BP visualisation

-__Goal:__ Provide a easy-to-comprehend visual of the Appointment Setting process for analysis, documentaion, onboarding, etc.
+__Goal:__ Provide a easy-to-comprehend visual of the Appointment Setting process for analysis, documentation, onboarding, etc.

 __Skills:__ Business analysis, BPMN 2.0